What is the DE Program?

 DE: Unlike Other Trainings

-DE is a dynamic program where content is arranged to connect learning with experiences and application over the course of six days.
+DE is a dynamic program where content is arranged to connect learning with experiences and application over the course of training.
 It relies heavily on individual engagement, group work and a classroom that challenges participants to step outside of their comfort zones.
 To create this environment, we have the following rules:

 Registration is limited to one person per organization per class.
 Cooperative learning is at the forefront of DE Training.
 To optimize the learning environment, one person per organization can attend each session.
 This allows participants to learn from and engage with as many unique perspectives as possible.